riceissa/issarice.com/wiki/math-explanations.md

     closer to (1)).
   - _Computability and Logic_ does some of (2), where they say "we'll show all the examples first, then the proofs later, so the reader can do them".
+  - I like how in Goldrei's logic book, he mixes in exercises throughout the text, and often includes answers.
+I guess this is an instance of (2).

 - Explaining the mental images/mental pictures that the author has.
 - Anticipating common misconceptions and errors.